The Pros and Cons of Buying an Existing Business

 Brands are vital for establishing and expanding your customer base and market presence.
 Starting a new brand in a crowded marketplace isn’t an easy task.
 Many entrepreneurs struggle to grow their brands and draw attention to their products or services, especially during the startup phase.
-Still over time your brand should gain momentum.
+Still, over time your brand should gain momentum.
 If you buy an established business, however, you’ll often inherit its brand and market share, which can save you considerable time and money.

 4. It’s Easier to Secure Financing

 It’s often easier to obtain additional working capital, especially traditional financing, for an established business.
-For example, a working capital lender will be able to look at revenues, profits, and other information to determine the viability of your business.
+For example, a working capital lender will be able to look at revenues, profits, and other financial statements to determine the viability of your business.
 This can reduce risks for lenders, and if the existing business is healthy, it will increase the likelihood that they’ll lend you money.